GRIFORTIS/Schiavinato_Sharing/WHITEPAPER.md

 This consistent layout allows the user to treat each row as a self-contained unit during recovery: recover three words and one checksum, verify them immediately, and then proceed to the next row.
 By the time the final row is completed and the master sum verified, the user has a high degree of assurance that all arithmetic has been performed correctly.

+Because each share document displays multiple BIP39 words, there is a risk that an uninformed or overconfident user (or heir) might mistake a **single worksheet** for a complete wallet backup and attempt to type its word column directly into a wallet application.
+To reduce this confusion, the reference layout includes explicit visual cues:

+- A prominent header warning on every worksheet, such as:
+  > **This is 1 of N shares for a wallet.
+Alone, it cannot recover funds.
+Do not enter this list into a wallet.**
+- Clear labeling of the threshold and share index (e.g., "3-of-5 scheme, Share #2 of 5") in the header.
+- A tabular structure with a dedicated checksum column, which visually distinguishes the document from a simple mnemonic list.
+- Numeric-only entries for any values in 2048–2052, which signal that the worksheet is an intermediate arithmetic artifact rather than a standard wallet phrase.

+The reference implementation MAY further bias coefficient selection so that each physical worksheet is likely to contain at least one visible numeric-only entry, without altering the underlying security properties of Shamir's scheme.
+This mild aesthetic constraint on randomness is purely a usability measure: it makes each share look less like a valid standalone BIP39 mnemonic while preserving information-theoretic secrecy and interoperability of the final recovered phrase.

 #### 3.7 The Role of Lagrange Coefficients

 A key enabler of manual recovery is the use of pre-computed Lagrange coefficients.
 For fixed share indices $(x_1, ..., x_k)$, each coefficient $\gamma_j$ is defined as